Maintaining data security in the cloud is becoming more challenging. Discover how organizations’ best practices and security tools may help

 Cloud providers offer a wide range of tools and services for their clients to maintain data security in the cloud.
 These services are necessary for maintaining the shared responsibility model for data protection.
 Furthermore, they are very helpful in reducing organizations’ security risks.
 These tools and services may vary across cloud providers, but most of them are categorized regarding the above problem areas and involve access analysis, security checks, encryption, configuration compliance, and checks, sensitive data discovery, and alerts.

 Cloud providers offer several tools and services to monitor, detect, and remediate misconfigurations.

 Access analysis – a service that identifies trails to access organizations’ resources from outside its cloud account.
 Besides this, providers’ access analyzers identify resources that can be accessed, analyze access permissions, and monitor for new policies and updates.

-Actionable security checks – means posting security advisories that should be regularly reviewed and addressed.
-As uncontrolled access accelerates malicious activity, such service examines bucket permissions that may create potential security vulnerabilities by allowing anyone to add, modify, or remove items.
+Actionable security checks – posting security advisories that should be regularly reviewed and addressed.
+As uncontrolled access accelerates malicious activity, such a service examines bucket permissions that may create potential security vulnerabilities by allowing anyone to add, modify, or remove items.
 Finally, cloud providers also check the network security groups for rules that give unrestricted access to cloud-based assets.